Read This First

 Prompt 3: List other terms that generate the same confusion among disciplines, and suggest alternate terms that would minimize the confusion.

-The central claim is this: Here are a few terms that are commonly used across different disciplines, each carrying different meanings, along with suggestions for more precise alternatives to minimize confusion.
+In plain terms: Here are a few terms that are commonly used across different disciplines, each carrying different meanings, along with suggestions for more precise alternatives to minimize confusion.

 Often simply refers to a representation or a simplified version of something.
-Science and Engineering : A mathematical or computational simulation.
-Fashion and Art : A person who poses or displays for purposes of art, fashion, or commercial advertising.
-Alternative Terms : Scientific Model : Use in scientific contexts to denote a representation based on theories to simulate physical phenomena.
-Conceptual Framework : Use in theoretical or philosophical contexts to indicate a system of ideas.
-Commercial Model : Specify in contexts related to fashion or advertising.
+Science and Engineering: A mathematical or computational simulation.
+Fashion and Art: A person who poses or displays for purposes of art, fashion, or commercial advertising.
+Alternative Terms: Scientific Model: Use in scientific contexts to denote a representation based on theories to simulate physical phenomena.
+Conceptual Framework: Use in theoretical or philosophical contexts to indicate a system of ideas.
+Commercial Model: Specify in contexts related to fashion or advertising.

 Often simply refers to a representation or a simplified version of something.